Nursing-Focused AI Ambient Scribes with Mark Townsend of Bon Secours Mercy Health

 Can you tell me a little more about how you’re measuring ROI across all of these projects?
 On the scribe example specifically, how did you think about ROI there?

 That’s a fun one.
-We picked med-surg because its got our highest turnover within the organization, and it traditionally has our highest agency utilization.
+We picked med-surg because it’s got our highest turnover within the organization, and it traditionally has our highest agency utilization.
 We aspirationally believe that by investing in the workflows of our teams, we can improve retention and decrease nursing turnover.
 We eventually would then decrease our reliance on agency staffing, thereby reducing the spend specific to staffing our acute-care units.

 To build on that tall order as we go down the ROI path, if you enhance the clinical workflows of any of our workforces, you see improvements in quality of care.
 A burned out clinician delivers lower quality care.
 If we get this right, then we will see downstream improvements in the quality of care delivered.